 Because Internet use is very widespread in Estonia, the strategic policy has been to advance access to information by using official websites and portals.
 All municipalities, political parties and government institutions must maintain a website, which must contain at least the information defined by legal acts.
-Also, in order to guarantee everyone's access to public information, municipalities have to provide free Internet in public libraries.
-In order to ensure the availability and transparency of public information, the DPI monitors state authorities' web pages and document registries.
+The situation is annually monitored and evaluated by the DPI.
+The DPI also monitors state authorities' web pages and document registries.
+In former years, requirements for keeping public sector databases postulated in the PIA were often ignored, which made the issue of utmost priority for DPI in 2016.
+Starting with 16 January 2016 the supervision over database upkeep has been given to the Inspectorate.
+The Inspectorate and the State Information System Authority cooperate to tidy the register management.

 An emerging problem with governmental websites is that they are becoming overloaded with detailed administrative and legal information, in some cases undermining usability.